py2exe/py2exe/trunk/py2exe-3/README.rst

 Building isapi extensions is not supported: I don't use them so I will not implement this.

-The modulefinder does not yet
+The modulefinder does not yet support PEP420 implicit namespace packages.